Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 May 13

-President Trump and some officials on the Coronavirus Task Force are pushing the CDC to change how it counts the number of people who have died from the virus to retroactively reduce the death toll.
+President Trump and some officials on the Coronavirus Task Force are pushing the to change how it counts the number of people who have died from the virus to retroactively reduce the death toll.
 The proposed revisions would reduce the numbers to below the current toll of more than 80,000, in part by excluding deaths of people who presumably died of COVID-19 without having tested positive.

 A lack of federal guidelines has created huge variation in how states are reporting their COVID-19 data and in what kind of data they provide to the public.